What are Graph Neural Networks, and how do they work?

 As implied by the term – Graph Neural Networks – the most essential component of GNN is a graph.

-We may use the graph network to solve a variety of issues relating to these cities, such as determining which cities are well-connected or determining the shortest distance between two cities.
+We can utilize graph networks to address a range of issues concerning these cities, such as identifying well-connected cities or calculating the shortest distance between two cities.

 What are Graph Neural Networks (GNN)?